maxharlow/tutorials/opencorporates-api/README.md

     return results
 ```

-Remove the last line of the file that we added before.
-Replace it with:
+Remove the last line of the file that we added before and replace it with:

 ```python
 print(from_file(sys.argv[1]))
 ```

 Now let's try running our program again, but this time with a file as the input.
 Download [this list of companies](https://raw.githubusercontent.com/maxharlow/tutorials/master/opencorporates-api/company-numbers.csv) and move it into your project folder.
+This is a list of all the companies who donated to the Vote Leave campaign during the EU referendum.
+But who were they?

-Then run:
+To find out, run:

     $ python oclookup.py company-numbers.csv

-You should see information for each of the companies listed in `company-numbers.csv` printed out to the terminal.
+You should see information for each of the companies printed out to the terminal.

 Dealing with rate limits
 ------------------------

-At this point we might start to see our program printing out `403` errors.
+At this point you might start to see `403` errors being printed out.
 We can avoid this by passing an API key with our requests.
 [Sign up for a Opencorporates API key.](https://opencorporates.com/api_accounts/new)

 ***Rate limit***: Often used by APIs to say how many requests can be made by one person within a given period of time.
 For Opencorporates [we are limited to 500 requests a month](https://api.opencorporates.com/documentation/API-Reference#usage_limits) unless we use an API key.

-***API key***: A code sent with each request to let an API track what requests you are making.
-For some APIs, having a key is mandatory.
+***API key***: A code sent with each request to let an API track how many requests you are making.
+Having a key is mandatory for many APIs.

-To send your API key with each request modfiy the `url` variable in the `lookup` function to be:
+To send your API key with each request we need to modify the `url` variable in the `lookup` function to be:

 ```python
 key = 'YOUR-API-KEY-HERE'